 But could this be selection bias?
 It’s easier to recall the math that I use than the math I don’t.
 To check, let’s look at the nine math classes I took as an undergrad.
 If I exclude the jobs I’ve had that are obviously math oriented (pure math and CS theory, plus femtosecond optics), and consider only whether I’ve used math skills in non-math-oriented work, here’s what I find: three classes whose material I’ve used daily for months or years on end (Calc I/II, Linear Algebra, and Calc III); three classes that have been invaluable for short bursts (Combinatorics, Error Correcting Codes, and Computational Learning Theory); one course I would have had use for had I retained any of the relevant information when I needed it (Graduate Level Matrix Analysis); one class whose material I’ve only relied on once (Mathematical Economics); and only one class I can’t recall directly applying to any non-math-y work (Real Analysis).
 Here’s how I ended up using these:

 Calculus I/II1: critical for dealing with real physical things as well as physically inspired algorithms.
-Moreover, one of my most effective tricks is substituting a Taylor series (or some other approximation function) for a complicated function, where the error bounds aren’t too high and great speed is required.
+Moreover, one of my most effective tricks is substituting a Taylor or Remez series (or some other approximation function) for a complicated function, where the error bounds aren’t too high and great speed is required.